FuckingNode/fuckingnode.github.io/docs/manual/usage.md

 More precisely, `--lint` runs `eslint --fix .` on each of your projects, unless overridden.

-To override it, create a script in your `package.json` scripts object that runs your preferred linter, then copy the name of the script and paste it as the value for the `lintCmd` key on your `fknode.yaml`.
+To override it, create a script in your `package.json` scripts object that runs your preferred linter, then copy the name of the script and paste it as the value for the `lintScript` key on your `fknode.yaml`.

 For example: